CrayLabs/SmartSim/examples/MPO/README.rst

                     "partition": "iv24"}

-After we have configured these parts of the simulation, we are ready to initalize the MPO class and the model that will be evaluated.
+After we have configured these parts of the simulation, we are ready to initialize the MPO class and the model that will be evaluated.

 .. code-block:: python